Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Introduction

-Finally, as a basic observation from our analysis, we prove the following: \begin{thm*} (Theorem \ref{Theorem:F-Isoc-Q-Finite-Monodromy}) Let $X$ be a smooth, geometrically connected curve over $\mathbb{F}_{q}$.
-Let $\mathcal{E}\in\textbf{F-Isoc}^{\dagger}(X)$ be an overconvergent $F$-isocrystal on $X$ with coefficients in $\mathbb{Q}_{p}$ that is rank 2, absolutely irreducible, and has trivial determinant.
-Suppose further that the field of traces of $\mathcal{E}$ is $\mathbb{Q}$.
-Then $\mathcal{E}$ has finite monodromy. \end{thm*} We now briefly discuss the sections.
-The goal of Sections \ref{Section:Galois_descent_for_abelian_categories}-\ref{Section:Kodaira_spencer} is to prove Theorem \ref{Theorem:p-div_companion_versal-1}. \begin{itemize} \item Section \ref{Section:Galois_descent_for_abelian_categories} sets up a general machinery extension-of-scalars and Galois descent for $K$-linear abelian categories.
-For other references, see Deligne \cite{deligne2014semi} or Sosna \cite{sosna2014scalar}. \item Section \ref{Section:2_cocycle_obstruction_for_descent} constructs a Brauer-class obstruction for descending certain objects in an abelian $K$-linear category.
-This is used to prove a criterion for descent which will be useful later. \item Section \ref{Section:F_isocrystals_on_perfect_fields} reviews background on $F$-isocrystals over perfect fields $k$ of characteristic $p$ and explicitly describes the base-changed category $F\text{-Isoc}(k)_{L}$ for $L$ a $p$-adic local field. \item Section \ref{Section:F_isocrystals_on_finite_fields} specializes the discussion of Section \ref{Section:F_isocrystals_on_perfect_fields} to finite fields.
-Many of the results are likely well-known, but we could not find always find a reference. \item Section \ref{Sec:Coefficients} clarifies our conventions about ``coefficient objects''; in particular, we discuss (overconvergent) $F$-crystals and isocrystals over varieties.
-For a more comprehensive survey, see Kedlaya's recent articles \cite{kedlayacompanions,kedlaya2016notes}. \item Section \ref{Section:Compatible_systems} is a brief discussion of Deligne's ``Companions Conjecture'' from Weil II \cite{deligne1980conjecture}.
-The $p$-adic part of this conjecture has recently been resolved for $X$ a curve by Abe \cite{abe2011langlands,abe2013langlands} by proving a $p$-adic Langlands correspondence.
-We will use the so-called ``crystalline companion'', an overconvergent $F$-isocrystal, extensively for the rest of the article. \item Section \ref{Section:F_isocrystals_local_systems_on_curves} is where the above steps come together.
-Given $\mathscr{L}$ as in Theorem \ref{Theorem:p-div_companion_versal-1}, the $p$-adic companion is an $F$-isocrystal $\mathscr{E}$ on $X$ with coefficients in $\overline{\mathbb{Q}}_{p}$.
-Using the descent criterion of Section \ref{Section:2_cocycle_obstruction_for_descent} and the explicit description furnished in Section \ref{Section:F_isocrystals_on_finite_fields}, we prove that if $p^{2}|q$, then $\mathscr{E}(-\frac{1}{2})$ descends to $\mathbb{Q}_{p}$.
-This is the content of Corollary \ref{Corollary:rank2_p-adic_companion_Qp}.
-Using work of Katz \cite{katz1979slope}, de Jong \cite{de1995crystalline}, and the highly nontrivial slope-bounds of V. Lafforgue \cite{lafforgue2011estimees}, we then prove that $\mathscr{E}(-\frac{1}{2})$ is the Dieudonné isocrystal of a \emph{(non-canonical)} height 2, dimension 1 Barsotti-Tate group $\mathscr{G}$ on $X$. \item Section \ref{Section:Kodaira_spencer} briefly discusses the deformation theory of BT groups.
-We then use work of Xia \cite{xia2013deformation} to prove that there is a unique such $\mathscr{G}$ that is \emph{generically versally deformed, }thereby proving Theorem \ref{Theorem:p-div_companion_versal-1}. \end{itemize} BT groups are generally non-algebraic, but here we can show there are only finitely many that occur in Theorem \ref{Theorem:p-div_companion_versal-1} via the Langlands correspondence.
-In Section \ref{Section:Algebraization_and_finite_monodromy}, we speculate on when height 2, dimension 1 BT groups $\mathscr{G}$ ``come from a family of abelian varieties''.
-We pose concrete instantiations of this question.
-Here, the information about the $p$-adic companion is vital, and we are optimistic that there will be many future applications of Abe's recent resolution of the $p$-adic part of Deligne's conjecture.
+We now briefly discuss the sections.
+The goal of Sections \ref{Section:Galois_descent_for_abelian_categories}-\ref{Section:Kodaira_spencer} is to prove Theorem \ref{Theorem:p-div_companion_versal-1}. \begin{itemize} \item Section \ref{Section:Galois_descent_for_abelian_categories} sketches extension-of-scalars and Galois descent for $K$-linear abelian categories. \item Section \ref{Section:2_cocycle_obstruction_for_descent} constructs a Brauer-class obstruction for descending certain objects in an abelian $K$-linear category. \item Section \ref{Section:F_crystals} briefly reviews background on $F$-crystals and $F$-isocrystals.
+Many of the statements are surely well-known, but we couldn't always find a reference. \item Section \ref{Section:Compatible_systems} is a brief discussion of coefficient objects and several results of Abe and Lafforgue. \item Section \ref{Section:F_isocrystals_local_systems_on_curves} contains the application of the descent criterion above in Proposition \ref{Proposition:Rank_2_twisted_descent}. \item Section \ref{Section:Kodaira_spencer} discusses the deformation theory of BT groups.
+We prove that there is a unique such $\mathscr{G}$ that is \emph{generically versally deformed, }thereby proving Theorem \ref{Theorem:p-div_companion_versal-1}. \end{itemize} BT groups are generally non-algebraic, but here we can show there are only finitely many that occur in Theorem \ref{Theorem:p-div_companion_versal-1} via the Langlands correspondence.
+In Section \ref{Section:Algebraization_and_finite_monodromy}, we speculate on when height 2, dimension 1 BT groups $\mathscr{G}$ come from a family of abelian varieties.